As we are coming out of lockdown and into the recovery stages, we have created a new page for reopening and guidance for our members – view here.

 At GO!
 Southampton, we understand how hard things are for all our levy payers.

-The coronavirus outbreak is putting tremendous pressure on any and every business in Southampton and it is not clear when things will get easier.
-We want our members to know that the BID team stands ready to support them in whatever way we can.
-We’re also helping the Council and others with their ongoing COVID-19 planning to support the City economy and businesses.
+The coronavirus outbreak has put tremendous pressure on any and every business in Southampton and, although the gradual easing of lockdown means some of our members are now beginning to reopen, we know it will be a long, hard road to recovery for businesses.
+We want our members to know that the BID team will continue to support them in whatever way we can.

 Government’s Roadmap Out of Lockdown